-Dan Saattrup Nielsen, Machine Learning Consultant at the Danish Business Authority, will talk about how they use graph analytics and machine learning to find tax fraudsters, money launderers and other illegal activity during his session at the NDSML Summit 2021.
+Dan Saattrup Nielsen, Former Machine Learning Consultant at the Danish Business Authority, currently Research Associate in Machine Learning at the University of Bristol, will talk about how they use graph analytics and machine learning to find tax fraudsters, money launderers and other illegal activity during his session at the NDSML Summit 2021.
 We invited Dan beforehand to share more about how graph machine learning can help detect and prevent fraud, his views on fighting bias and narrowing the talent gap, as well as some future trends in machine learning.

 Hyperight: Hi Dan, we are super excited to have you as a speaker at the NDSML Summit 2021.
 As a start, please tell us a bit more about yourself, your background and your role at the Danish Business Authority.

 Dan Saattrup Nielsen: Thank you Ivana, I am also really excited to talk at the summit.